-Dr. Alison Vandekerkhove earned a Bachelor of Science Degree from the University of British Columbia and went on to study as a pioneer student at the Boucher Institute of Naturopathic Medicine.
+Dr. Alison Vandekerkhove, ND earned a Bachelor of Science Degree from the University of British Columbia and went on to study as a pioneer student at the Boucher Institute of Naturopathic Medicine.
 Dr. Vandekerkhove, affectionately known by patients as Dr. Alison, treats a wide array of health concerns from infant and children’s health to seniors’ concerns.
 She is particularly interested in treating arthritis, digestive health, women’s health, anxiety, cardiovascular health, allergies, and skin conditions.
-Dr. Alison is a strong believer in scientific-based holistic health care.
-Dr. Alison has extensive knowledge and training in endocrinology with the treatment of hormonal imbalances and bio-identical hormone therapy.
-Beyond being a licensed Naturopathic physician, Dr. Alison has further training in chelation therapy, prolotherapy, IV therapy and acupuncture.
-Dr. Alison is also working on a Masters of Science in Metabolic Nutrition specializing in hormone treatments.
+Dr. Alison, ND is a strong believer in scientific-based holistic health care.
+Dr. Alison, ND has extensive knowledge and training in hormones with the treatment of hormonal imbalances and bio-identical hormone therapy.
+Beyond being a licensed Naturopathic physician, Dr. Alison, ND has further training in chelation therapy, prolotherapy, IV therapy and acupuncture.
+Dr. Alison, ND is also working on a Masters of Science in Metabolic Nutrition specializing in hormone treatments.

 I started at A New Leaf Naturopathic Clinic in March of 2016 as both a lab assistant and receptionist.
 After finishing my MLA training at Stenberg, I interviewed for an available position here at A New Leaf which combined reception and lab work, allowing me to work with people in a facilitating and tactile way.
-As an MLA here at the clinic I get to create an environment in the lab for children and adults who are anxious about blood draws by making them feel as comfortable as possible; whether that means telling knock-knock jokes, or letting the patients lie down and get comfy with blankets and pillows.
+As clinic manager and MLA here at A New Leaf, I get to create an environment in the lab for children and adults who are anxious about blood draws by making them feel as comfortable as possible; whether that means telling knock-knock jokes, or letting the patients lie down and get comfy with blankets and pillows.

-As a mom one very cool girl, I appreciate the fact that I work with a team of women who value and encourage a balance between work, family, and health for patients and staff.
+I appreciate the fact that I work with a team who values and encourages a balance between work, family, and health for patients and staff.
 As opposed to working in a lab or hospital, I have the chance to get to know patients by name and the conversations I get to have with patients either in the lab, IV room, or front desk end up being the highlight of my day.